Clinical-Informatics-Collaborative/generatervis/README.md

 ### ⚙️ Converting a processed `.bam` file to a summarised `.vcf` file format

-- Define the patient ID for which you want to convert the `.bam` file.
-- Specify the output `.vcf` file name.
+To convert a `.bam` file, define the patient ID and specify the desired output `.vcf` file name.

 ``` r
 patient_id <- "patient_123"